openethereum/js-libs/packages/light.js/docs/concepts/reactive-programming.md

 - tweets in your Twitter feed
 - new blocks on the Ethereum blockchain

-Reactive programming is the idea that you application is defined by a bunch of streams, and you combine those streams together to build the app's logic.
+Reactive programming is the idea that your application is defined by a bunch of streams, and you combine those streams together to build the app's logic.
 For instance, making an API call on button click is managed by combining the first two streams described above: each time the button-click stream fires, we "plug in" the API-call stream.

 The combination of streams is defined declaratively, which makes the code easy to read and test.